 Mileage to and from the doctor's office or facility for visits related to work injury can be reimbursed but the mileage must be at least 30 miles round trip.

-For more information on Workers' Compensation, visit the Tennessee Department of Treasury Workers Compensation website or contact the Office of Human Resources, Gerri Brockwell, (423) 439-4787.
+For more information on Workers' Compensation, visit the Tennessee Department of Treasury Workers Compensation website or contact the Benefits Center in the Mini Dome, Gerri Brockwell at (423) 439-4787.

 Learn more about workstation ergonomics at the OSHA Workstation eTools website.